rust-lang/book/nostarch/chapter20.md

 }
 ```

-Listing 19-17: Calling `fly` on an instance of `Human`
+Listing 20-18: Calling `fly` on an instance of `Human`

 Running this code will print `*waving arms furiously*`, showing that Rust
 called the `fly` method implemented on `Human` directly.

 To call the `fly` methods from either the `Pilot` trait or the `Wizard` trait,
 we need to use more explicit syntax to specify which `fly` method we mean.
-Listing 19-18 demonstrates this syntax.
+Listing 20-19 demonstrates this syntax.

-Filename: src/main.rs
+src/main.rs

 ```
 fn main() {